AnuradhaDev96/yoga_mobile/README.md

 ### Features
 - Home page can be refreshed using RefreshIndicator
 - Proper error handling with widgets for displaying errors
-- Enter full screen on double tab on vertical drag in video player
+- Enter full screen on double tab or vertical drag in video player
+- Read more/less feature in lesson player page.
+When user clicks on the description of lesson, they can toggle the appearance.